westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-disk.md

 ## Using a SAS Host Bus Adapter

-AHCI adapters can only accomodate Serial ATA disks and generally only provide a limited number of ports.
+AHCI adapters can only accommodate Serial ATA disks and generally only provide a limited number of ports.
 SAS Host Bus Adapters (HBA) are widely used in enterprise applications to overcome AHCI limitations.
-The SAS transport layer used by SAS HBAs can equally accomodate both Serial ATA and SCSI disks.
+The SAS transport layer used by SAS HBAs can equally accommodate both Serial ATA and SCSI disks.

 ### HBA Compatibility